Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 # Thoth.Json and SimpleJson

 Previously on [Asynchronous XMLHttpRequest](async-xhr.md), we looked at how to retrieve data from a static file server, now we will *process* the data and show it to the user in a meaningful manner.
-To do that, we will be using both [Thoth.Json](https://mangelmaxime.github.io/Thoth/json/v3.html) and [Fable.SimpleJson](https://github.com/Zaid-Ajaj/Fable.SimpleJson) to decode the JSON text into user defined types, of course we will use them separately so that we can compare both approaches to JSON decoding.
+JSON is the most common format of the data that is coming from the server.
+We will turn this JSON content into something that the Elmish application can actually work with.
+To do that, we will be using both [Thoth.Json](https://mangelmaxime.github.io/Thoth/json/v3.html) and [Fable.SimpleJson](https://github.com/Zaid-Ajaj/Fable.SimpleJson) which are libraries that allow you to decode the JSON text into user defined types.
+Of course we will use them separately so that we can compare both approaches to JSON decoding.

 To get started, I have set up a small application in the [elmish-with-json](https://github.com/Zaid-Ajaj/elmish-with-json) repository that loads JSON from the server and after a delay, shows it *as is* on screen: